aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 You will live long enough to open many fortune cookies.

 ### Let's play! 🎮